KarenMkrtchyan/f25_algo/README.md

 # TODOs

-fix version numbering in req.txt
+fix version numbering in req.txt ( did someone delete it for no reason?? )